DarrenDV/Waterdeep-Dragon-Heist/Chapters/Non-Chapter scenes/The Saving of Stickey Mickey.md

 [[The Saving of Stickey Mickey]] is a side quest with the goal of retrieving some ingredients for a cure for [[Stickey Mickey]] 's current condition, being a full blown rat.
 The quest entails travelling to an old, seemingly abandoned alchemist's tower, finding the ingredients in said tower and bringing them back to the lady of plagues in waterdeep to create a cure.

+The ingredients in question are some **Abyssal Tear Iris** flowers.

 # On the way
 The party finds themselves a couple of miles outside of the forest the party suddenly feels a shiver through their spine, as they get surrounded by a thick mist.
 Suddenly the group hears a bunch of croaking noises coming from all angles.
 The party finds themselves facing 4 twig blights, 2 needle blights and 1 vine blight.